SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets-collection.md

 * Marker icon: Icon of the marker on the map.
 * Zoom level: Default zoom level of the map.
 * Center bound: The default map coordinates.
 * Refresh interval: The refresh interval for the selected device or asset.
+If only one device is selected, instead of refresh interval, realtime option can be selected together with "follow selected" device toggle which would follow the device after location update.

 {{< c8y-admon-info >}}
 If none of the target device(s) has a known location, then the widget shows a world map without icons.